gefeiwang/gefeiwang.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an Assistant Professor in the School of Data Science at Fudan University.

-I am currently a postdoctoral associate in the Department of Biostatistics at Yale University, advised by [Prof. Hongyu Zhao](https://zhaocenter.org/index.html).
-I completed my Ph.D. at the Hong Kong University of Science and Technology in 2023, under the supervision of [Prof. Can Yang](https://sites.google.com/site/eeyangc/) and [Prof. Yang Wang](https://www.presidentsoffice.hku.hk/leadership/professor-yang-wang).
+Before that, I was a Postdoctoral Associate in the Department of Biostatistics at Yale University, advised by [Prof. Hongyu Zhao](https://zhaocenter.org/index.html).
+I received my Ph.D. at the Hong Kong University of Science and Technology in 2023, under the supervision of [Prof. Can Yang](https://sites.google.com/site/eeyangc/) and [Prof. Yang Wang](https://www.presidentsoffice.hku.hk/leadership/professor-yang-wang).

-My research interests focus on the development of machine learning and AI methodologies, with applications in computational biology and biomedical data science.
+Our group develops machine learning, artificial intelligence, and statistical methods, with applications in computational biology and biomedical data science.
+We are particularly interested in developing AI-driven computational methods for single-cell and spatial omics, including generative modeling and foundation models, to understand biological systems and human disease.

+We are actively looking for motivated people to join our group.
+If you are interested, please send me your CV via email.

 Selected Publications
 ------